fifoteam/python-tools/README.md

 4.raw_roi:the script can resize raw image file.

+5.raw_sub_bin:the script can do subsample or binning to the raw image file.

-5.rtl_parser:anaylze verilog syntax and output the declaration driver and reference of selected word.this script can be used in some editor such as UE.
+6.rtl_parser:anaylze verilog syntax and output the declaration driver and reference of selected word.this script can be used in some editor such as UE.